Get all the latest data for Bucharest

 Do banks lend to foreigners for homes in Bucharest in 2026?

-As of early 2026, Romanian banks do lend to foreigners for home purchases in Bucharest, though approval depends heavily on whether you have Romanian residency, local income documentation, and a strong credit profile.
+As of 2026, Romanian banks can lend to foreigners buying homes in Bucharest, but approval depends on residency, income source, currency, debt level, nationality, and document quality.

 You can also read our latest update about mortgage and interest rates in Romania.